tomayac/paul.kinlan.me/content/2018-04-15-share-target-api.markdown

 * It's not standardised yet as part of the manifest spec. :/

-Limitations aside, this is a rather amazing addition to the web platform that is the start of breaking down the huge barriers that the web with regards to integration on the host platforms.
+Limitations aside, this is a rather amazing addition to the web platform that is the start of breaking down the huge barriers that the web still has with regards to integration on the host platforms.

 If you want to track updates to this API, check out Chrome